EllenYiGe/FlexDataset/README.md

 # FlexDataset
-This repository contains the code and materials for our **AAAI 2024 paper**:
+This repository contains the code and materials for our paper:
 **FlexDataset: Crafting Annotated Dataset Generation for Diverse Applications.**

 ![Paper](https://img.shields.io/badge/Paper-arXiv-red)